 Download the full report The State of Innovation Portfolio Management Annual Report—March 2021.

-Mike Tushman, Professor at Harvard Business School and Co-Founder of Change Logic and Noel Sobelman Principal at Change Logic sit down to discuss their latest report “The State of Innovation Portfolio Management.”
+Mike Tushman, Professor at Harvard Business School and Co-Founder of Change Logic and Noel Sobelman Director at Change Logic sit down to discuss their latest report “The State of Innovation Portfolio Management.”
 During the conversation, the two discuss the importance of Innovation Portfolio Management and why this study is such a big deal for companies today.